ACE inhibitors

 What do ACE inhibitors block?

-ACE inhibitors block a specific enzyme (angiotensin-converting enzyme) and thus interrupt a chain of protein transformations.
-By blocking the enzyme, less angiotensin II is formed; angiotensin II normally causes the muscles in the blood vessel walls to contract and stimulates the release of aldosterone.
-Because the blood vessels then widen and more fluid is expelled from the body, blood pressure is reduced.
-However, the breakdown of a hormone is also inhibited, which leads to increased levels of bradykinin in the body this is one reason for the sometimes bothersome dry cough seen with ACE inhibitor therapy.
+ACE inhibitors block a specific enzyme (angiotensinconverting enzyme, ACE) and thereby interrupt a chain of protein conversions.
+By inhibiting this enzyme, less angiotensin II is produced; angiotensin II normally causes the blood vessel muscles to contract and increases the release of aldosterone.
+Because the vessels dilate and more fluid is excreted, blood pressure falls.
+However, ACE inhibition also reduces the breakdown of another substance, leading to increased bradykinin in the body this is partly responsible for the sometimes bothersome dry cough that can occur with ACE inhibitor therapy.

-Unlike drugs such as beta-blockers or calcium channel blockers, ACE inhibitors do not affect the heart's electrical conduction and therefore do not change the heart rate.
+Unlike betablockers or calcium channel blockers, ACE inhibitors do not affect the hearts electrical conduction and therefore do not change the heartbeat.

-Unlike drugs such as beta-blockers or calcium channel blockers, ACE inhibitors do not affect the heart's electrical conduction and therefore do not change the heart rate.
+Unlike betablockers or calcium channel blockers, ACE inhibitors do not affect the hearts electrical conduction and therefore do not change the heartbeat.

-Because bradykinin acts similarly to histamine, it can cause several side effects such as fluid buildup (edema) the feared angioedema can cause swelling of the skin and mucous membranes, especially in the face and neck and a persistent dry cough.
-This dry cough is harmless but can be very annoying; it may occur only after longer treatment and often leads to stopping the medication.
+Because bradykinin acts similarly to histamine, it can cause a range of side effects such as fluid accumulation (one feared reaction is angioedema, which causes swelling of the skin and mucous membranesespecially around the face and throat) and a persistent dry cough.
+This dry cough is harmless but can be very annoying; it may even start after long-term treatment and often leads to stopping the medication.

-Because the lower aldosterone level increases potassium retention, potassium levels can also rise.
-This must be considered especially in patients with reduced kidney function and in those taking certain other medications at the same time.
+Because the lower aldosterone level increases potassium retention, blood potassium levels can also rise.
+This must be considered especially in patients with impaired kidney function and in those taking certain other medications at the same time.

-It's not uncommon at the start of treatment to experience symptoms such as dizziness from the rapid drop in blood pressure.
-Gastrointestinal complaints, headaches, changes in taste, muscle complaints and various other general symptoms can also occur occasionally.
+It is not uncommon at the start of treatment to experience symptoms such as dizziness from the rapid drop in blood pressure.
+Stomach or digestive complaints, headaches, changes in taste, muscle problems and various other general symptoms can also occasionally occur.

-For a complete list of all possible side effects, please also read the manufacturer's information in the leaflet that comes with your medicine.
+For a full list of possible side effects, please also read the manufacturer's information leaflet that comes with your medicine.

-Your doctor must also always be aware of possible interactions with other medicines.
+Your doctor should always be aware of possible interactions with other medications.

-For a complete list of all possible side effects, please also read the manufacturer's information in the leaflet that comes with your medicine.
+For a full list of possible side effects, please also read the manufacturer's information leaflet that comes with your medicine.

-Your doctor must also always be aware of possible interactions with other medicines.
+Your doctor should always be aware of possible interactions with other medications.

 Benazepril, Captopril, Cilazapril, Enalapril, Fosinopril, Lisinopril, Moexipril, Perindopril, Quinapril, Ramipril, Trandolapril